 The proposed project would not alter or eliminate any public open space resources on the project site.
 Based on the shadows, air quality, noise, and construction analyses, study area open spaces would not experience project-related significant adverse shadows, air quality, or noise impacts.

-Therefore, the proposed project would not have the potential to result in significant adverse impacts related to direct effects on open space.
+Therefore, the proposed project would not result in significant adverse impacts related to direct effects on open space.

 The proposed project would introduce new non-residents (i.e. workers and visitors) to the project site, and therefore increase demand on public open space resources within the study area.
-However, this increased demand as compared to the future without the proposed project would not have the potential to result in an indirect significant adverse impact, and a sufficient amount of open space would remain within the study area.
+However, this increased demand as compared to the future without the proposed project would not result in an indirect significant adverse impact, and a sufficient amount of open space would remain within the study area.